ArnaudBu/reinsureR/README.md

 ## Treaties classes

+Three types of treaties are available within the package:
++ Quota Share treaties;
++ Excess of Loss treaties;
++ Stop Loss treaties.

-Three types of treaties are available within the package.
-They can all be applied to the `Claims` object with the function `apply_treaty`:
+They can all be applied to an object of class `Claims` with the function `apply_treaty`:

 ```r
 claims <- apply_treaty(claims, treaty)